ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ::: {.notes}

+People joke that the cloud is somebody else's computer.
+That observation simplifies things a little, but it is not too far off.

-Explain simply: "Think of it like renting a computer you don’t own—use it when you need it, scale it up or down, and only pay for what you use."
+We can think of cloud computing like renting computers, and other computing infrastructure like storage and networking, that you do not own.
+You use it when you need it, scale it up or down, and only pay for what you use.

+You will create resources when you need it.
+These resources will be usually available within seconds.
+This is a big step from having to build and maintain these things by yourself.

+You will also pay for only what you use.

 :::